 August 10 and 11, Kingston to Belleville, ON

-Since we hadn’t heard any news about a transmission from Don’s Marine after 3 days and checking daily, Dirk started calling around in the morning and got a referral to an experienced guy who says he has rebuilt hundreds transmissions.
+Since we hadn’t heard any news about a transmission from Don’s Marine after 3 more days and checking daily, Dirk started calling around in the morning and got a referral to an experienced guy who says he has rebuilt hundreds transmissions.
 He came to the boat to right away and is ready to work on it.
-Since he works out of the Belleville Crate Marina so we happily heading there, with one working engine with a broken seacock (which doesn’t seem to matter.)
+Since he works out of the Belleville Crate Marina so we happily heading there, with one working engine and a broken seacock (which doesn’t seem to matter.)

 An interesting drama is occurring in the marina – the Island Queen which I photographed on our first day is now in dry dock after hitting something big in the water that tore up a propeller and rudder.
 We aren’t the only boat with challenges!

-As we prepared to leave this morning I took a few photos of the yard and include one of the great guys that work there.
+As we prepared to leave this morning I took a few photos of the yard including some of the great guys that work there.

 We were ready when the bridge opened at 7am and were on our way.
 I waved goodbye to the Wolfe Island ferry, already bringing people back to mainland, as we set off.

 However, once we left the protection of Wolfe Island we got a little surprise.
-With the wind blowing about 10 knots Lake Ontario was a bit wild with 3 and 4 foot waves.
+With the wind blowing about 10+ knots, Lake Ontario was a bit wild with 3 and 4 foot waves.
 When they hit us from the side the boat wobbled unhappily and cups and books on the bridge went flying around.
-Dirk did his best to manage the boat but we were very happy when we got to the protection of the next island began.
+Dirk did his best to manage the boat but we were very happy when the protection of the next island began.
 When I went below to survey the “damage” (nothing permanent) this is what I saw… Fortunately that was the worst of it and we made it to Belleville by 4pm.
 More on that tomorrow.